Leah J. Dickstein: Early life and education

 Upon returning to the Brooklyn, Dickstein accepted a position as a school teacher in Greenpoint, Brooklyn.
 In 1966, after six years working as a sixth-grade teacher, she chose to enrol in medical school.
 Dickstein attended night school for credits and only received three acceptance letters out of 22 schools she applied to over two years.
+She did not begin medical school until the age of 32.
 She originally accepted enrollment at Meharry Medical College but opted to join the University of Louisville School of Medicine after a spot opened up at the last moment.
 She attended the Institute for her entire degree and graduated in 1970 as one of only six women in a class of over 120.

 Career

 After interning in Louisville, Dickstein took off six months to have a second son before returning to the University of Louisville School of Medicine as a professor.
 She established the first University of Louisville student mental health service in 1975 before it was eliminated six years later.
 In spite of its dismantlement, she established a health-awareness laboratory course for freshmen medical students on a volunteer basis and an elective class for sophomores.
 Her concept, the Health Awareness Workshop Program, was recognized in 1987 with the H. Charles Grawemeyer Award for Instructional Development.

 Dickstein was appointed associate dean for Faculty and Student Advocacy from 1989 through 2002 when she retired from full-time employment.
 In her role as associate dean, she designed several elective classes including ones focused on AIDS and substance-abuse education.
 Dickstein was recognized for her efforts in the medical field with the election as president of the American Medical Women's Association in 1992.
 During her tenure at Louisville, Dickstein was named to numerous organizations including vice president of the American Psychiatric Association, president of the Association of Women Psychiatrists, and president of the Kentucky Psychiatric Association.
-In 1998, Dickstein was one of five women honored by the Center for Women and Families as a "Woman of Distinction."
+In 1998, Dickstein was one of five women honored by the Center for Women and Families as a "Woman of Distinction".

 Dickstein died on December 16, 2019, in Cambridge, Massachusetts.